isomerpages/ura-lkywcp/resources/features/_posts/2018-09-19-kazan-second-life.md

 Mayor Metshin noted in a government meeting in June 2018 that the teenage clubs have helped to curb juvenile delinquency in the city.
 He said: “All these years, the clubs have pulled young people off the streets.
 We want them to feel as though they are the owners of the sites, and [learn to cherish them](https://metshin.ru/en/posts/19636).”

-> “Kazan is often called the place where East meets West, and the union of the two civilisations finds manifestation in the architecture of the buildings and in everyday life.
-There is a constant dialogue of cultures and religions.
-People visit one another’s traditional festivities, and their appreciation does not stop at their own cultures, but extends to those of their neighbours.”
+> “Kazan is often called the place where East meets West, and the union of the two civilisations finds manifestation in the architecture of the buildings and in everyday life.”

 #### **A model for diversity**